What is it?

 - Those with an interest in FASD

-For a complete list of who is already confirmed to attend, visit our Who’s Coming page.
+For a complete list of who attended the 2022 event, visit our Who’s Coming page.

 Why Should You Attend?